 No article about the African grey parrot would be complete without mentioning grey parrots that have achieved fame by showcasing their intelligence and talents.

-Probably still the best-known parrot mimic, Einstein achieved fame after appearing on TED in 2006.
-Trained to do so by her keepers (yes, Einstein was a girl) at Knoxville Zoo in Tennessee, Einstein had a repertoire of around 200 words and sounds.
+Einstein is probably the best-known parrot mimic.
+She achieved fame after appearing on TED in 2006.
+She was trained by her keepers at Knoxville Zoo in Tennessee, and had a repertoire of around 200 words and sounds.

 N’kisi has an impressive vocabulary of over 900 words.
 He was supposedly able to recognize Jane Goodall, the celebrated chimpanzee researcher, after only having seen her in a photograph.
 Upon their first meeting he asked her “Got a chimp?”